 In Salad – You can chop 2-3 brazil nuts and add them to the salad to add extra crunch.

 In Cake – Yes, you’ve read it right.
 You can grind a handful of brazil nuts and add it to the cake batter.
 You won’t taste it but would get all its goodness.

-As Spread – Possibly the easiest one ingredient nut butter is brazil nut butter.
+As Spread – The easiest ingredient in nut butter is brazil nut butter.
 First, dry roast the nuts in the oven at 350 degrees for 5 minutes.
 Then, blend the roasted brazil nuts for 2-5 minutes in a food processor.
 Ensure it doesn’t get overheated.

 During the blending process, you will notice the nuts are being chopped.
 Slowly, it will start crumbling up.
-Then it will turn into a wet clumpy mixture, which will then become smooth and creamy buttery.
+Then it will become a wet clumpy mixture, becoming smooth and creamy buttery.
 The longer you blend, the smoother brazil nut butter you’ll get.
-You have it with bread or add it in your smoothie.
+You have it with bread or add it to your smoothie.

 As Oil – Brazil nut oil should not be used for cooking.
-As heat destroys part of its vitamin E. Brazil nut oil can be used to make salad.
+As heat destroys part of its vitamin, E. Brazil nut oil can be used to make the salad.

 Side Effects Of Brazil Nuts

 Overconsumption of brazil nuts is harmful to health.
 Selenium toxicity might cause brittle nails, hair loss, nausea, diarrhea, garlic-like breath odor, rashes, and spotty-colored teeth.
 Consumption of 5000 mcg or 50 brazil nuts can cause selenosis, breathlessness, heart attack, and even kidney failure.